Medicare

 Free consultation.
 No obligation.
 I compare the plans I offer to help you find a good fit for your doctors and prescriptions.

-Justin Bautista, Licensed Insurance Producer · License # pending · JB Financial Service Agency (DBA pending NJDOBI approval)
+Justin Bautista, Licensed Insurance Producer · NJ License #3001996877 · JB Financial Service Agency (DBA pending NJDOBI approval)

 We do not offer every plan available in your area.
-Currently we represent 4 organizations which offer [number] products in your area.
 Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.

 This is a solicitation for insurance.
 JB Financial Service Agency is not connected with or endorsed by the U.S. government or the federal Medicare program.
 This page is for informational purposes and does not constitute an offer of insurance.
 Plans are issued by the carriers shown above; final terms, coverage, and eligibility are determined by the carrier's underwriting.